googleapis/gapic-showcase/README.md

 or your OS package manager.
 This API utilizes `proto3_optional`, thus `v3.12.0` is the minimum supported version of `protoc`.

-1. Initialize the `api-common-protos` submodule:
+1. Initialize the `googleapis` submodule:
     ```sh
     git submodule update --init --recursive
     ```